Terbium-135/overview/index.md

   - <a href="https://www.highcharts.com/">Highcharts</a>
   - <a href="https://github.com/Mottie/tablesorter">tablesorter</a>

-The report files themselves are only holding small amounts of imbedded javascript code to add some functionality.
+The report files themselves are only containing small amounts of embedded javascript code to add some functionality to few tables and to enable navigation.

 In case you are scared either